 REGULATORY REQUIREMENTS, CONDITIONS PRECEDENT AND REPRESENTATIONS

 8.1 This Agreement and all operations hereunder, are subject to all applicable federal and state laws and the orders, rules and regulations of all federal, state and/or local authorities having jurisdiction.
 In addition, if Lost Creek is required to cease Gathering Services provided hereunder until such time as Lost Creek has secured and accepted any and all approvals necessary to enable Lost Creek to provide the Gathering Services described in this Agreement, Lost Creek may do so without liability to Shipper and Shipper's Gas shall be released from this Agreement for so long as Lost Creek is required to cease Gathering Services.
 In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the services or rates provided for under this Agreement, then Lost Creek, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Shipper.
 Shipper represents and warrants that Gas delivered has been produced from reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Receipt Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Shipper represents and warrants that Shipper will take no affirmative action, directly or indirectly, that would be designed to subject the Gathering Services or any portion thereof to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Delivery of Gas hereunder shall not constitute such an action.
 Shipper shall indemnify, defend and hold harmless Lost Creek from any and all loss, cost, expense and Claims arising from or out of a breach of the representations and warranties contained in this paragraph.
-"Claims" shall mean any and all actions, suits, penalties, claims and demands and reasonable out-of-pocket liabilities, losses, costs and expenses (including, without limitation, reasonable attorney's fees and expenses) of any nature whatsoever AND FOR PURPOSES OF THIS SECTION 8.1 SHALL INCLUDE special, consequential, incidental,punitive, exemplary AND/OR indirect damages AND LOST PROFITS.
+"Claims" shall mean any and all actions, suits, penalties, claims and demands and reasonable out-of-pocket liabilities, losses, costs and expenses (including, without limitation, reasonable attorney's fees and expenses) of any nature whatsoever AND FOR PURPOSES OF THIS SECTION 8.1 SHALL INCLUDE special, consequential, incidental, AND/OR indirect damages AND LOST PROFITS.

 ARTICLE IX